jalilahmed/Utilities/README.md

 # Utilities
 This Repository contains functions in python for day to day programming specially focusing in domain of Domain Learning.
-You can find the function in the folder with respective name.
+You can find the function in the python with respective name.
 In this ReadMe file, a Short description of every function, its inputs, outputs, and their type along with a short example are given.

 ## Motivation
 The motivation for this project was to develop a log for all the different utilities function I write over the span of different Deep Learning Courses and Projects.
 This will help me keep a log of different helper functions I have written as well as provide an easy to use library for application in future project.
 Also I wanted to help new to community members as well, so they dont have to search on helper functions and they can focus more on the Deep Learning task at hand.